 When working out scooter insurance premiums, insurers take into account factors such as age, where you live and occupation.
 You can’t do anything about your age and are unlikely to move to another area or change jobs just to save a few pounds.
 But there are a number of things you can do to help bring down the overall premium without compromising on your protection.
 Here are our top tips.

 All insurance polices come with a compulsory excess, which is the amount you pay towards any claim.
 You have the option of increasing your voluntary excess to reduce the overall cost of your scooter insurance.
 This can rule out claims for minor damages or costs, so weigh up the pros and cons carefully first.

 If you use your scooter for getting to and from work on a daily basis, or use it for business purposes ( doing deliveries etc.) you can expect to pay a higher annual premium than if you only ride the scooter occasionally.
 It will usually be cheaper to insure a scooter if it’s for recreational use only.

 Insurers take into account your estimated annual mileage when working out your premium.
 It is important to be completely honest about the number of miles you ride, you could reduce your premium by decreasing your annual mileage.

-Modified scooters may have a higher insurance premium.
+Modified scooters could effect your insurance premium.
 If keeping the cost of your premium down is important, riding a standard scooter is the better option.
-If you have made any modifications it is important to tell your insurance company.
+If you have made any modifications it is important to call your insurance company.